OpenIdentityPlatform/OpenICF/OpenICF-java-framework/openicf-zip/src/main/resources/legal-notices/THIRDPARTYREADME.txt

 Apache Software License, Version 2.0
 ***************************************************************************

-The following softwares may be included in this product:

-Name: Groovy Scripting Language
 Version: org.codehaus.groovy:groovy-all:2.2.2
 Copyright: Copyright 2003-2014 The respective authors and developers.
 Developers and Contributors are listed in the project POM file and Gradle build file.